skyrmionz/agentforceChatLwc/README.md

    - External Credential: `AgentforceAPI` (the one you just created)
    - `Generate Authorization Header` checked
 3. Save the Named Credential

+## Step 4.3: Assign External Credentials to Messenger Chat Permission Set
+1. Navigate to Setup → Permission Sets → `Messenger Chat Permissions`
+2. Navigate to External Credential Principal Access
+3. Press Edit and select the name of the External Credential you just created
+4. Save and Close

+## Step 4.4: Assign Connected App to your Agent
+1. Navigate to Agents and select the Agent you want to use
+2. Navigate to the `Connections` tab
+3. Scroll down to Connections and press the `Add` button
+   - Connection: `API`
+   - Integration Name: `AgentforceAPI`
+   - Connected App: `Agentforce API`
+4. Save

 ### Step 5: Set Up Remote Site Settings